Prosperna/prosperna-knowledge-base/docs/product/adrianneb/guest_checkout_create_order_prd.md

 And clicks "Create Customer" button
 Then the modal does NOT close
 And inline errors display below each invalid field:
-  - First Name: "First Name is required"
+  - First Name: "Required*"
-  - Email: "Please enter a valid email address"
+  - Email: "Please enter a valid email."
-  - Mobile Number: "Please enter 10 digits after +63"
+  - Mobile Number: "Invalid phone format for this country."
 And the "Create Customer" button remains enabled (can retry) When the merchant corrects all fields
 And clicks "Create Customer" again